-Waterfall of Nectar.
-Every time a yogini successfully creates one of the three Nectars, it rises upwards into the Lake of Nectar in the brain.
-Not all of this Nectar can be absorbed, so some of it trickles back down onto the soft palate.
-This 'flow of Nectar' is experienced as uplifting and rejuvenating.
+Pool of Nectar.
+Every time a yogini successfully creates one of the three nectars, it rises upwards into the Lake of Nectar in the brain.
+Not all of this nectar can be absorbed, so some of it trickles back down onto the soft palate.
 This is represented by the small waterfall descending from the Lake of Nectar into the Pool of Nectar at the back of the throat.
+This downward trickle of Nectar is experienced as uplifting and rejuvenating.
+To become 'immortal,' a yogini must 'drink Nectar.'